itzmesrv/SSSIHL-MDSC/README.md

-This repository contains all my codes done during my Post Graduation at SSSIHL.<br>
+This repository contains all my codes, datasets used during my M.Sc.
+Data Science and Computing at SSSIHL.<br>
 Thank you!